Robustified Domain Adaptation: Introduction

 Adversarial robustness of deep learning models has been intensively studied in the past few years.
-Many works have shown that deep learning models are vulnerable to adversarial examples that contain imperceptible perturbations specifically designed to attack trained models~\cite{Szegedy2014intriguing,Goodfellow2014advsamples,Jordan2019TRADE}.
-To address this issue, various robust training approaches have been proposed trying to make deep learning models immune to adversarial attacks.
-While many of these approaches perform well, they assume that adversarial samples in the training and testing phases are all generated from normal or so-called clean samples under a same distribution, \textit{i.e.}, in a same domain.
-When such an assumption is violated, as in our above-mentioned case of UDA, the robustness may not be transferred together with the gained knowledge.
-As shown in Fig.~\ref{fig:intro}a, when a well-trained robust model from a source domain (referred as \emph{source-robust model}) is applied to a related but different target domain, a shift of the data distribution between the domains would degrade the model's performance in the target domain, as reported by the abundant literature~\cite{Ben-David2010DA,Ganin2016DANN, wilson2020survey}.
-Obviously, the source-robust model would be vulnerable to the adversarial samples generated from the target domain data.
+Many works have shown that deep learning models are vulnerable to adversarial examples that contain imperceptible perturbations specifically designed to attack trained models~\cite{CW2017evaluate,Goodfellow2014advsamples,Goodfellow2017RealAdv,Madry2018Towards,Szegedy2014intriguing,Jordan2019TRADE}.
+While various robust training approaches have been proposed to make deep learning models resilient to adversarial attacks~\cite{Goodfellow2018ALP,Madry2018Towards,Jordan2019TRADE}, they assume that adversarial samples in the training and testing phases are from the same distribution, \textit{i.e.}, in a same domain.
+When such an assumption is violated, as in the case of UDA, the robustness achieved by supervised robust training on the source domain may not be transferred together with the gained knowledge.
+Our empirical studies show that UDA methods generally align the target domain with the source domain, but a slight distribution deviation remains.
+Adversarial attacks can leverage such a deviation to fool the UDA model with adversarial training in source domain, as illustrated in Fig.~\ref{fig:intro}a (corresponding experiments presented in Sec.~\ref{sec:main_results}).

-One straightforward solution to the above problem may be to apply UDA on the source-robust model instead in the hope of transferring the robustness to the target domain.
-However, our empirical study shows that even though aligning the data distributions of the two domains by using UDA can improve the model performance on the clean samples from the target domain, the performance on the adversarial examples, \emph{i.e.} the model robustness in the target domain, doesn't get better because of the lack of robustness constraint as shown in Fig.~\ref{fig:intro}b.
-The relevant experimental results are presented in Section~\ref{sec:mainres}.